 For clients requiring specialized anxiety treatment using exposure therapy, you may inquire of your insurance about a network exception to receive reimbursement at an in-network rate due to the low availability of in-network specialists providing this treatment (see section below).

-To easily check your OON benefits:
+To easily check the details of your OON benefits:

 Create a free account with Thrizer and enter your insurance information.
 They will automatically show you the results for your OON benefits and reimbursement percentage.
 You don't need to be a client to check your benefits through this free service.